vovkos/jancy/README.rst

 .. code:: cpp

-	void onComplete (bool status)
+	void onComplete(bool status)
 	{
 		// we are in the worker thread
 	}

-	startTransaction (onComplete @ m_workerThread);
+	startTransaction(onComplete @ m_workerThread);

 When the transaction completes and completion routine is finally called, ``onComplete`` is guaranteed to be executed in the context of the assigned ``m_workerThread``.

 Async-Await (with A Cherry On Top)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The async-await approach is becoming increasingly popular during recent years -- and righfully so.
+The async-await paradigm is becoming increasingly popular during recent years -- and righfully so.
 In most cases, it absolutely is **the right way** of doing asynchronous programming.
-No wonder that Jancy fully supports this paradigm:
+As a language targeting the IO domain, Jancy fully supports async-await:

 .. code:: cpp